Skip to main content

 • Line 1: Enter qualified solar electric property costs

-• The form calculates your 30% credit automatically
+• The form calculated your credit automatically

 Step 4: File with Your Tax Return